Qt1980/reading-notes/Git-some.md

 ![GIT Workflow](https://blog.udemy.com/wp-content/uploads/2015/08/image066.png)

-Using GIT we can make changes to files by cloning our files stored on the repository located on GitHub using the ```git clone (website address)``` command.
+Using GIT we can make changes to files by cloning our files stored on the repository located online at GitHub using the ```git clone https://abc.net/example/dontclickme``` command.

 The address to each repository is unique.
-This is the checkout process that clones from the Repository to our local hard disk by using the ```git clone Https:...``` at the command terminal prompt.
+This is the checkout process that clones from the Repository to our local hard disk by using the ```git clone Https:...``` at the command window prompt.

 Now we can begin to make changes to files found in the repository stored on our local machine through a text editor.
 I'm using Microsoft's VS Code editor on my machine but you use whatever you feel comfortable with.